Neil-Barot/Markdown/Programming Paradigms/Chapter-1.md

 5. **Donald Knuth**: An American computer scientist, mathematician, and professor emeritus at Stanford University, best known for his multi-volume work, "The Art of Computer Programming."
 6. **Brian Kernighan and Dennis Ritchie**: Kernighan is a Canadian computer scientist who co-authored several seminal books on programming languages, while Ritchie, who passed away in 2011, was an American computer scientist who created the C programming language and contributed significantly to the development of Unix.

-### Languages:
+## Languages:
 1. **Plankalkül**: An early programming language designed for engineering purposes by Konrad Zuse in the late 1940s and early 1950s.
+Not published until 1972.
+Never implemented in its original form but had advanced data structures.
 2. **“Pseudocode”**: A high-level description of an algorithm or a program written in plain English, used as a tool for planning and sketching algorithms before coding.
 3. **IBM 704 & Fortran**: The IBM 704 was an early mainframe computer, and Fortran (short for "Formula Translation") was the first high-level programming language designed for numerical and scientific computing.
 4. **LISP**: A high-level programming language known for its unique approach to symbolic computation and its influence on the development of artificial intelligence.